-Within a few hours of well-lit Manhattan, the dark dreary forests, fog-shrouded bogs and haunted houses of the Hudson Valley come to life for a spooky New York Halloween.
-This tranquil region along the Hudson River and upstate New York in Westchester, Dutchess, Orange and Ulster Counties.
+Within a few hours of well-lit Manhattan, the dark dreary forests, fog-shrouded bogs and upstate New York Halloween haunts come to life for spooky autumn thrills.
+Explore the tranquil region along the Hudson River and move farther upstate through Westchester, Dutchess, Orange and Ulster Counties.

-First, you should know that if you’re up for a road trip, the entire state of New York has a Haunted History Trail featuring 65 of the sickest attractions in every county, on a 400-mile tour across the state.
-It’s open year round but gets extra traffic during October.
-So, whether you just enjoy the fun, festive occasion for its pumpkins, candy and costumes, or if you prefer a more fearful celebration, New York’s Hudson Valley has a weekend getaway option for everyone.
+First, know that if you’re up for a road trip from New Jersey, Pennsylvania or Connecticut, the entire state of New York has a Haunted History Trail featuring 88 of the sickest attractions on a tour across the state.
+The trail is open year round and gets extra traffic during October.
+Enjoy the fun, festive occasion for its pumpkins, candy and costumes if the scary stuff doesn’t appeal.

-Finding New York Halloween Fun
+Finding Upstate New York Halloween Fun

 Like everything else, when demanding New Yorkers want a haunted house, they want a good haunted house.
 Forget about Manhattan, where scary things happen all the time.
 If your kids and teens want a candy-collecting weekend away, with a fun, scary haunted house, a real haunted house, or a haunted house tour, an upstate New York Halloween can supply it.